ssaarela/javersion/README.md

 Null have a special meaning, which is that given key has been removed.
 Keys with null values should be treated as if they didn't exists in the first place.

-## Release Versioning

-Javersion follows [Semantic Versioning][http://semver.org/] guidelines.
-As current version is still 0.x the API is guaranteed to change.

 # Getting Started With Java Objects